GUIDELINE for Chlamydia felis

 Published: 01/01/2009

-Chlamydophila (Chlamydia) guidelines were first published in the J Feline Med Surg 2009; 11: 605-609 by Tim Gruffydd-Jones et al. The present guideline was updated by Séverine Tasker.
+The Chlamydia felis (formerly Chlamydophila felis) guidelines were first published in the J Feline Med Surg 2009; 11: 605-609 by Tim Gruffydd-Jones et al. The present guideline was updated by Séverine Tasker and ABCD colleagues.

 Agent properties

-Chlamydia felis, typical of the genus Chlamydia, is a Gram-negative rod-shaped coccoid bacterium; its cell wall is devoid of peptidoglycan.
+Chlamydia felis, typical of the genus Chlamydia, is a Gram-negative rod-shaped coccoid bacterium; its cell wall is devoid of peptidoglycan (Sykes, 2023).
 As an obligate intracellular parasite, it lacks the ability to replicate autonomously (Becker, 1978).

 Epidemiology